lucarin91/SR-seminar/slides.md

 ## Greater Surface Attack Area
-In the microservice infrastructure all services expose API that are intependent from the programming language.
+In the microservice infrastructure all services expose API that are independent from the programming language.

-These services can in principle be accessed by the external.
+These services can in principle be **accessed by the external**.

 ## Heterogeneity
-The application can be made out of a very large number of services that can also be unknown in advance.
+The application can be made out of a very **large number of services** that can also be unknown in advance.

-No common security infrastructure, different Trusted Computing Base.
+No common security infrastructure, different *Trusted Computing Base*.

 ## Network Complexity
 The architecture bring difficulty in debugging, monitoring, auditing, and forensic analysis of the entire application.

-Attackers could exploit this complexity to attempt attacks against applications.
+Attackers could **exploit this complexity** to attempt attacks against applications.

 ## Authentication and Authorization
 ![monolithic_flow](img/monolithic_request_flow.png) ![img](img/microservices_incorrect_flow.png)

-Each micro-service has to ensure that the request cames from an authenticated client with the correct rights.
+Each micro-service has to ensure that the request comes from an authenticated client with the correct rights.

-To avoid repeated work an SSO Gateway can be used, to login and check users authorization.
+To avoid repeated work an **SSO Gateway** can be used, to login and check users authorization.

 ### More in detail
-There is not an actual standard, but the main idea is to use a token system.
+There is not an actual standard, but the main idea is to use a **token system**.

 The most used technologies are:
 - JWT, a token system.